healthysustainablecities/global-indicators/readme.md

 We rely on OpenStreetMap database to conduct essential spatial analysis, with the idea that once the process are developed, they can be upscaled to other cities.
 However, modifications will be required to be made to each study region implementation to work in a global context.

 Please see `process/configuration` folder for examples in terms of how to prepare the config file for each study region.
+And See scripts: [setup_config.py](https://github.com/shiqin-liu/global-indicators/blob/master/process/setup_config.py) for detailed project parameters, and this notebook [0_setup_config.ipynb](https://github.com/shiqin-liu/global-indicators/blob/master/process/0_setup_config.ipynb) in the process folder for details on how cities configuration json files are prepared.

 ## Prepare neighborhood (defined by 1600m radius pedestrian network of each sample point) level stats